 Also, what about knee highs with pants?
 If a woman feels that she needs them is it best to go with more of a “trouser sock” in black or a color, or to wear nude knee highs?
 Thanks, Michele

 I do feel pantyhose can be aging but let’s be real, they are often necessary!
-The key to pulling them off is to wear a nude shade that closely matches the color of your skin.
+The key to pulling them off is to wear an ultrasheer that is a nude shade that closely matches the color of your skin.
 Donna Karan makes some excellent sheer nude shades.
 If you are in between shades, choose the darker, but really nude should look “nude”.

 A great alternative is a nude colored fishnet.
 These look terrific.
 Wolford makes a great one.

-One final point, never wear pantyhose with a peep toe shoe or mule!
+One final point, never wear pantyhose with a strappy sandal or mule!

 My thoughts on knee highs with pants?
 Don’t do it is my first reaction.
 However, I hate to say the word “never”…so here’s what I suggest.
 It all really depends on the shoe and pants and how dressy you are going.